advertisement

 While horror has become a more intense and graphic genre since the days of Universal’s film, there’s no mistaking that the chilling aspect of The Mummy has not only influenced subsequent horror movies, but holds up well today.
 In a flashback scene, we find out what Im-Ho-Tep did to deserve such a cruel fate and we see the torture he’s put through as punishment for his actions.
 This disturbing scene could possibly be considered early torture porn.
 And even after sitting through the likes of the Saw and Hostel movies, I’m still not desensitized to the bone-chilling effects of The Mummy.

-The Mummy is more that just a classic horror film, it’s a brilliant movie on its own … period, regardless of genre.
+The Mummy is more than just a classic horror film, it’s a brilliant movie on its own … period, regardless of genre.
 It’s a well-acted, complex, serious movie with none of the campiness of later monster movies.
 Yes, the over-dramatic acting of the time is present, especially with Zita Johann‘s Helen, but it’s just the right amount and suitable behavior for someone going through something so unbelievable.
-But it’s truly Karloff that carries the film and manages to turn this threatening, murderous figure into a sympathetic, charismatic character.
+But it’s truly Karloff who carries the film and manages to turn this threatening, murderous figure into a sympathetic, charismatic character.

 The movie was a great box office success for Universal at the time of its release and even all these years later definitely holds up.
-Had this DVD, recently released Universal Studios Home Entertainment, contained just The Mummy movie, it’d be worth getting, but this 2-disc set — reasonably priced at under $20 — contains hours of bonus features, a great treat for fans of the film.
+Had this DVD, recently released by Universal Studios Home Entertainment, contained just The Mummy movie, it’d be worth getting, but this 2-disc set — reasonably priced at under $20 — contains hours of bonus features, which is a great treat for fans of the film.

 DVD Bonus Features